Good Versus Bad Telemedicine: 6 Things to Look for When Choosing a Telemedicine Provider

 Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

-With COVID-19, more people are turning to telemedicine (seeing the doctor by video or online) to decrease the risk of getting an infection from going into the office/hospital.
-However, not all telemedicine companies are created equal, meaning there are the good and then there are the not as good.
-Here are some important qualities that you might want to take into account when choosing your telemedicine provider.
+With COVID-19, more people are turning to telemedicine to decrease the risk of getting an infection from going into the office/hospital.
+Thanks to recent technology advancements, it is now easier than ever to receive this care.
+However, not all telemedicine services are created equal.
+Here are some important qualities to take into account when choosing your telemedicine provider.

 Transparency in Telemedicine: Do they list their doctors?

 As a patient, there is peace of mind in knowing who has your health in their hands.
-Having a doctor biography listed on a website is important in establishing trust with your doctor — a doctor’s background is also good to know especially if you have specific medical concerns.
+Having a doctor’s biography listed on a website is important in establishing trust with your doctor — a doctor’s background is also good to know especially if you have specific medical concerns.
 Transparency provides comfort and helps to establish trust between the healthcare professional and the patient.
-Knowing where a doctor went to medical school and completed her residency and fellowship is not too much to ask, it is what you as the patient deserve to and should know.

 Quality Care: Fast is not Best

 When it comes to your health, you want to see someone who cares as much about your health as you do.
-A thorough doctor will ask lots of questions, take the time to understand the problems you are having, address any questions you may have, and give you her undivided attention.
-When a doctor is eager to move quickly through your appointment and doesn’t ask all the important questions, the quality of your care suffers.
+A good and thorough doctor asks questions, takes time to understand the issues you’re having, addresses any questions you may have, and gives you their undivided attention.
+When a doctor is eager to move quickly through your appointment, the quality of care may suffer.

-Part of having top-notch quality care is a doctor that is willing to say, “No, it is not safe for you.”
-A doctor with limits is a good thing.
-Seeing a doctor that will give you anything you want puts you at risk — getting what you want versus getting what you need can be different; risking health problems like antibiotic resistance or blood clots is dangerous.
-It is better to see a doctor who will tell you when something is not in your best interest like antibiotics for a virus (antibiotics do not kill viruses).
+An important component of top-notch care is a doctor that is willing to say, “No, this is not safe for you.”
+Seeing a doctor that will give you anything you want puts you at risk — getting what you want versus getting what you need can be different.
+It is better to see a doctor who will tell you when something is not in your best interest.

 Look for a company that has a Founder/CEO who has taken the Hippocratic oath (“Do No Harm”) like Pandia Health!
-Some Founders/CEOs want to make the most money possible and will take short cuts, which puts you, as the patient, at risk.
-It is also a good sign when the Founder/CEO is a doctor such as Dr. Yen.
-If the Founder/CEO is a lawyer or an MBA, that could be a sign that the company or practice could be very profit driven and not as health-focused.
-As a patient/customer, your health does not deserve to be put on the back burner.
+Those who take shortcuts typically don’t provide the best care possible.
+It is also a good sign when the Founder/CEO of the telemedicine practice is a doctor.
+If their career is in law or business, their company could be very profit-driven and not as care-focused.

 Up To Date on the Latest & Greatest